spacebanana420/ffscala/docs/gettingstarted.md

 * OSS - OSS audio capture, mainly for Linux-based and BSD-based systems.
 * Jack - Jack audio capture, mainly for Linux-based and BSD-based systems.

 Currently, it is not possible to capture your screen on Wayland with FFscala.
-This will change once FFmpeg implements a backend that can be used for this on wayland, like pipewire.
+This will change once FFmpeg implements a backend that can be used on Wayland, like pipewire.